7 Employee Productivity Tracking Solutions

 Office Furniture That Monitors You

 Herman Miller is a Michigan furniture design company that’s been around since the 1800s, but that doesn’t mean they’re old fashioned.
 The company is now figuring out how to make their office furniture much more intelligent.
 They’ve developed Aeron, a smart desk and chair combo that helps companies gather data on the working habits of their employees such as their most productive or optimal hours.
 The connected furniture has discreet sensors that record and analyze the movements of the users.

 Here’s another cool (or creepy) feature of this connected furniture.
 The desk and chair actually “speak” to each other to figure out when their human wants to stand but continue working or if they want to go on a bathroom break.
 If it’s the first one, then the desk changes its height so you don’t have to break your concentration for silly things like adjusting the table.
 The sensors on your smart chair can gauge your next move based on the angle at which you swiveled.
 (People leaving their desks tend to rotate their chair outward.)
-Here’s a video of how it works.

 These new pieces of smart furniture not only monitor how you spend your work hours – which should make you feel just like the corporate slave that you know you are – but also provide another benefit.
 The connected chair can help correct your posture, so you can cross out that chiropractor visit off your to-do list, Quasimodo, and spend that additional time in the office pretending to work.
 Once the employees get up from those chairs, you then need a way to make sure those bathroom breaks aren’t too excessive.
 (We generally allocate five minutes for #1, ten minutes for #2.)
 And we can track that with smart employee badges that listen to what you’re doing in the bathroom.

 Smart Employee Badges